Hồng Nhung: 2017: Pho a, Pho oi...

 On December 16, 2017, she held a press conference to introduce her 11th studio album titled Pho a, Pho oi... in Ho Chi Minh City.
-There was the attendance of Miss Universe 2007 Riyo Mori and Vu Cat Tuong.
+There was the attendance of Miss Universe 2007 Riyo Mori and Vũ Cát Tường.

 2018

 On May 6, 2018, she joined the show The Oriental Mood of Tran Manh Tuan and Nguyen Le at VOH Music One theater, Ho Chi Minh City.
 As being a guest, she performed the song Beo Dat May Troi.
-On May 26, 2018, she was invited to Prince Frederik's 50th birthday party at Palace Christiansborg, Denmark.
-On June 20, 2018, the Music Festival which was operated by The Ambassador of Italia Cecillia Piccioni, in the festival, she performed Voi Che Sepete (Mozart) and Nho Mua Thu Ha Noi (Trinh Cong Son) along with the pianist Dang Quang.
+On May 26, she was invited to Prince Frederik's 50th birthday party at Palace Christiansborg, Denmark.
+On June 20, the Music Festival which was operated by The Ambassador of Italia Cecillia Piccioni, in the festival, she performed Voi Che Sepete (Mozart) and Nho Mua Thu Ha Noi (Trinh Cong Son) along with the pianist Dang Quang.

 Personal life

 Hồng Nhung's first marriage was with a Vietnamese man, but they separated shortly after.
 Her second husband is an American businessman named Kevin Gilmore.
 They became engaged at the end of June 2007 at Vũng Tàu, and were married in July 2011.
-In 2012, Nhung gave birth to twins on the Easter's Eve in the United States.
-Nhung and Gilmore filed for divorced in June 2018.
+In 2012, Hồng Nhung gave birth to twins on the Easter's Eve in the United States.
+Hồng Nhung and Gilmore filed for divorce in June 2018.